technikamateur/TL-WR841N-OpenWRT/README.md

-# TL-WR841N-OpenWRT
-The builds in this repository are only for v9 of the TL-WR841N(D) with 16MB SPI/64MB RAM.
-Builds for other versions will possibly be added.
+# OpenWRT Builds for TP-Link TL-WR841N/ND (16MB/64MB) 🚀

+This repository contains pre-built OpenWRT images for the TP-Link TL-WR841N/ND router with 16MB SPI flash and 64MB RAM.

+## Supported Hardware Versions

+This project supports the following hardware versions of the TL-WR841N/ND:

+* v9
+* v10
+* v11
+* v12

 ## Installation

 ### Prerequisites

+Before installing these builds, ensure you have:

-- You have upgraded your wr841n with 64MB RAM and 16MB SPI with a guide [like this](https://wiki.freifunk.net/TP-Link_WR841ND/Flash_und_RAM_erweitern_bis_v12)
+1. **Upgraded your WR841N/ND's RAM and Flash:** You should have upgraded your router to 64MB RAM and 16MB SPI flash.
+A guide like [this one](https://wiki.freifunk.net/TP-Link_WR841ND/Flash_und_RAM_erweitern_bis_v12) can help.
-- You have installed the [latest official version](https://openwrt.org/toh/tp-link/tl-wr841nd) 18.06 of OpenWRT **OR** a previous OpenWRT release from this repo
+2. **Installed a Base OpenWRT Release:** You must have either the [latest official OpenWRT 18.06 release](https://openwrt.org/toh/tp-link/tl-wr841nd) **OR** a previous OpenWRT release from this repository already installed.

-### Steps
+### Installation Steps

-- Download the latest release from [Releases](https://github.com/technikamateur/TP-Link-WR841N-OpenWRT/releases)
+1. **Download the Latest Release:** Download the latest pre-built OpenWRT image from the [Releases](https://github.com/technikamateur/TP-Link-WR841N-OpenWRT/releases) page
-- Its recommend to verify the download with the provided checksum
+2. **Verify the Checksum (Recommended):**  It's highly recommended to verify the integrity of the downloaded image using the provided checksum
-- Go to your router web interface and upload the sysupgrade binary
+3. **Flash the Image:** Access your router's web interface (LuCI) and upload the downloaded sysupgrade binary
-- **Warning for users comming from 18.06 (latest official release):** Settings can **NOT** be kept because of the switch from *ar71xx* to *ath79*.
-Keeping the settings will lead to a boot loop and a recovery method will be necessary
+4. **Important Notice for 18.06 Users:**  If you're upgrading from the official OpenWRT 18.06 release, **you CANNOT keep your settings.**  This is due to a change in the target architecture from *ar71xx* to *ath79*.
+Attempting to keep settings will result in a boot loop, requiring a recovery process.
+Back up your settings if needed, but be prepared to configure from scratch.

-## Information
+## Key Features & Information

-These packages were compiled to save you some time.
-Build system config can be found in `diffconfig`.
+These OpenWRT images are compiled to save you time and effort.
+The build configuration can be found in the `diffconfig` file.
 Basically it's the following:

-- OpenWRT tiny ath79 target
+* OpenWRT *ath79/tiny* target
-- LuCI web interface
+* LuCI Web Interface
-- Support for `ed25519` ssh keys
+* Support for `ed25519` SSH keys
-- [Quad9](https://quad9.net/) as default DNS resolver - this can be changed in settings!
+* Pre-configured with [Quad9](https://quad9.net/) DNS servers for enhanced privacy and security

-Please note that the binaries have been tested, but there is **no warranty**.
-You are installing these packages at your own risk!
+**Disclaimer:** While these binaries are tested, they are provided **without any warranty**.
+Installation and use are at your own risk.

-OpenWRT License can be found [here](https://github.com/openwrt/openwrt/blob/main/COPYING).
+The OpenWRT license can be found [here](https://github.com/openwrt/openwrt/blob/main/COPYING).

-## Change DNS Server
+## Changing the DNS Server

-If you want to change to a different DNS forwarder, just got to `Network`->`DHCP and DNS`->`Forwards` and paste your own DNS servers.
+To change the default DNS server:

+1. **Static DNS:** Navigate to `Network` -> `DHCP and DNS` -> `Forwards` and enter your preferred DNS server addresses.
-If you want to use the DNS server advertised by WAN, got to `Network`->`DHCP and DNS`->`Forwards` and remove all DNS entries.
-Afterward switch to `Resolv & Hosts Files` and remove the tick from `Ignore resolv file`.
+2. **Use WAN DNS:** To use the DNS server provided by your ISP via WAN, go to `Network` -> `DHCP and DNS` -> `Forwards` and remove all existing DNS entries.
+Then, go to `Resolv and Hosts Files` and uncheck the `Ignore resolv file` option.

-## Wireguard benchmarks
+## WireGuard Performance Benchmarks

-For all who are interested in running wireguard on this old Router, here are some results from this [awesome wg bench script](https://github.com/cyyself/wg-bench):
+For users interested in running WireGuard on this router, here are some benchmark results using the excellent [wg-bench script](https://github.com/cyyself/wg-bench):

 ```sh
 Routers details: